okangel12345/SM2KeyboardIcons/CommonIssues.md

 # Common Issues

 ## My game doesn't boot after installing the icons.
-Make sure you're running it on DirectX 11 in the launcher settings.
+Set rendering mode to "DirectX 11" in the launcher settings.
+Vulkan is not compatible.

 ## Ctrl doesn't work.
 Open ReWASD and remap "Ctrl" to act as "R".
 Then turn on keyboard controls on your launcher.